A Brief History of Singapore

 Out of 5.638 million Singaporeans, 3.285 million are Singapore citizens and roughly 0.533 million are Singapore permanent residents.
 Chinese, Malays and Indians comprise the three official ethnic groups in the country.
 With such a multi-ethnic population, the country’s leadership envisioned a Singaporean identity that calls for “rugged individualism with an emphasis on excellence”.

 For more information on Singapore’s population, labor force and demographics, see People of Singapore.

 The island’s initial success resulted from its role as a conveniently located and duty-free entrepot for the three-way trade among China, India and the Malay archipelago.
 By the late 19th century, the British overloads of Singapore had extended their influence throughout the Malay peninsula and the port of Singapore acquired a rich hinterland of resources.

-When the British failed to protect Singapore from Japanese occupation during World War II, they lost their credibility with the Singaporeans.
+When the British failed to protect Singapore from Japanese occupation during World War II, they lost their credibility with Singaporeans.
 The aftermath sparked an outpouring of anti-colonial and nationalist sentiments.
-After the Merger with Malaysia and the subsequent separation, the former colonial port of Singapore become a leader in global financing and trading in the 1970s.
-Today, it continues to wittingly maneuver its way in the world of international trade, just as it had done in the 19th century, and a large part of that success is owed to its government’s pro-industrialization policies and excellence-oriented multi-ethnic people.
+After the merger with Malaysia and the subsequent separation, the former colonial port of Singapore become a leader in global financing and trading in the 1970s.
+Today, it continues to wittingly maneuver its way in the world of international trade, just as it had done in the 19th century, and a large part of that success is owed to the country's pro-industrialisation policies and excellence-oriented multi-ethnic people.